 But if you just play ‘follow the leader’ on social media, you won’t stand out… and your ads will get little to no attention.

 4. Be Honest in Your Ads

 If you can’t actually help people, then you will probably not last long.
-This is one of our most relevant Facebook advertising tips for 2019.
+This is one of the most relevant Facebook advertising tips for today.

 And by this, I am more specifically referring to those who believe that you can ‘fake it till you make it.’

 Fake It Till You Make It Doesn’t Work With Facebook Ads

 If you can’t help people, you will be exposed.
 It’s only a matter of time.
 The marketplace will do this for you.

 If you have not created an actual change in your life, and found success in solving the problem that you claim to be able to solve for people… then you’re actually lying, and the truth is that you do not know how to help anyone.

 You probably just want to make fast money money and it’s not going to happen.